eProsima/Fast-DDS-monitor/docs/rst/ros/galactic/galactic.rst

 Alias
 ^^^^^

-Participants in ROS 2 are called :code:`\ `.
+Participants in ROS 2 are named :code:`\ ` by default.
-In order to differentiate them you could :ref:`change_alias`.
+In order to differentiate them one could :ref:`change_alias`.
-The :code:`talker` would be the one with one writer, and the :code:`listener` with a reader.
+The :code:`talker` would be the one with one writer, and the :code:`listener` the one with a reader.

 .. figure:: /rst/figures/screenshots/galactic_tutorial/alias.png
     :align: center